applanga/applanga_flutter/README.md

 Once in draft mode you can show or hide the screenshot menu like so `ApplangaFlutter.setScreenShotMenuVisible(bool);`

+You can also take screenshot programmatically with the method `ApplangaFlutter.captureScreenshotWithTag(string tag);`

 ##### NOTE: Screenshots collect the values of strings on screen using server side OCR, so will not be 100% accurate in some cases.